The RCB consists of professional, amateur, and student musicians from the

 with many leading jazz and popular musicians including: Burt Bacharach, Benny Carter,

-Art Farmer, Isaac Hayes, Rufus Reid, Sonny Rollins, Henry Mancini and the hornist
+Art Farmer, Isaac Hayes, Rufus Reid, Sonny Rollins, Henry Mancini.
+He is currently

-with the brass quintet in residence at the Cathedral Basilica of the Sacred Heart
+the hornist with the brass quintet in residence at the Cathedral Basilica of the

 Under Dr. Wilhjelm’s direction the Ridgewood Concert Band has participated in the